Night Songs (Cinderella album): Artwork

 The album cover was photographed by Mark Weiss at the Head House in the New Market and Head House district in Philadelphia.

 Legacy

 After the release of this album, the band slightly changed their sound to fit a more blues rock direction.
 In October 2014 for her birthday, guitarist Tom Keifer presented Lzzy Hale of Halestorm with the costume jewelry pin he wore on his right shoulder for the Night Songs album cover.
 Hale subsequently wore the pin on her right hip on the album cover for Halestorm's 2015 Into the Wild Life, to include a touch of tradition.

+In 2015, "Sleazegrinder" of Louder included the song "Shake Me" in his list of "The 20 Greatest Hair Metal Anthems Of All Time", placing it at number 14.
+In 2018, Collin Brennan of Consequence included the album in his list of "10 Hair Metal Albums That Don’t Suck".

 Track listing

 All songs written by Tom Keifer.